bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/string.md

 # &lt;string&gt; as integer : integer

-Returns an integer value for the string provided.
-If the string contains anything but ASCII digits, the conversion will fail.
-Use numeric value for more liberal parsing rules.
+Converts the provided string into the corresponding integer value.
+If the string contains anything but a number, the conversion will fail.
+Use `numeric value` for more liberal parsing rules.

 # &lt;string&gt; as ipv4or6 address : ipv4or6 address